Seafarers and OFWs are modern day heroes. Our remittances help not only our family but country as well.

 Returning OFWs who are distressed and displaced shall be given a livelihood capital of Php20,000.00.

-Losing the job, this amount provides an immediate relief so he or she can start any livelihood project of his or her choice.
+Losing the job, this amount provides immediate relief so he or she can start any livelihood project of his or her choice.

 8. Tulong PUSO